Andersama/obs-asio/README.md

     * OR provide BASS\_ASIO\_LIB = filepath to library bassasio.lib ; the bassasio.dll should be dropped in the folder mentioned above.
 *  The rest is as explained in OBS-Studio wiki.

+**Instructions for compiling the plugin as stand-alone.**

+* This requires two separate compilations: one of obs-studio; one of the plugin.
+So it's not completely standalone.
+* Git clone this repo : https://github.com/pkviet/obs-asio/
+* The build instructions are similar to those given [here](https://github.com/Palakis/obs-websocket/blob/master/BUILDING.md).
+* You will need to have an obs-studio folder (git clone https://github.com/obsproject/obs-studio.git).
+* In cmake-gui add LIBOBS_INCLUDE_DIR = path to obs-studio/libobs which you just cloned.
+* You need to compile obs-studio following instructions in OBS-Studio wiki [here](https://github.com/jp9000/obs-studio/wiki/install-instructions#windows-build-directions) add DepsPath and QtDir paths..
+* Add LIBOBS_LIB = path to obs.lib (normally should be in obs-studio/build/libobs/Release/obs.lib ).
+* Create a build folder in obs-asio folder.
+* Start cmake-gui, choosing as build folder : obs-asio/build and main folder: obs-asio.
+* In cmake-gui, add the entry BASS\_ASIO\_INCLUDE_DIR = path to the folder where bassasio.h is located.
+* Add also the entry BASS\_ASIO\_LIB = path to the folder where bassasio.lib is located.
+* In cmake-gui, hit Configure, Generate and open Visual Studio.
+* Build in Visual Studio.
+* This will create obs-asio.dll ; copy it with bassasio.dll in OBS-Studio Program folder: in "C:\Program Files (x86)\obs-studio\obs-plugins\64bit\bin"
+(if you have compiled the 64 bit versions).

 ### Build instructions for plugin based on RtAudio ###